AlacrisIO/alacrity/README.md

 like type theory, theorem proving, model checking, the strand spaces method, and dynamical system simulation.

-### License
+### Copyright and License

-This code is being developed as free software by LegiLogic, Inc., for the sake of Alacris, Ltd., that owns the copyright and publishes the code.
+Copyright 2019 Alacris, Ltd. All rights reserved.

-The Alacrity software is distributed under the
-Apache License, version 2.0.
+Alacrity is distributed under the Apache License, version 2.0.
 See the file [LICENSE](LICENSE).

 ### Being worked on